Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states 'Creates a new ad group inside an existing campaign' with a specific verb and resource.
-It distinguishes from sibling tools like list and update by specifying the creation action and return values.
+It distinguishes from sibling tools like list and update by indicating it is a create operation returning the new resource's name and id.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.